jblance/powermon/docs_source/source/protocols.docs.pi30max.rst

    E, EE.E, AC output frequency, Hz, E is an Integer number from 0 to 9.
    F, FFFF, AC output apparent power, VA, F is an Integer number from 0 to 9.
    G, GGGG, AC output active power, W, G is an Integer ranging from 0 to 9.
-   H, HHH Output load percent, %, "| DEVICE: HHH is Maximum of W% or VA%.
+   H, HHH, Output load percent, %, "| DEVICE: HHH is Maximum of W% or VA%.
    | VA% is a percent of apparent power.
    | W% is a percent of active power."
    I, III, BUS voltage, V, I is an Integer ranging from 0 to 9. j, JJ.JJ, Battery voltage, V, J is an Integer ranging from 0 to 9. k, KK, K Battery charging current, A, K is an Integer ranging from 0 to 9. o, OOO, Battery capacity, %, O is an Integer ranging from 0 to 9.
-   P, TTTT, Inverter heat sink temperature, °C, T is an integer ranging from 0 to 9., NTC A/D value for Axpert 1~3K r, EE.E, PV 1 Input current, A, E is an Integer ranging from 0 to 9. t, UUU.U, PV 1 Input voltage, V, U is an Integer ranging from 0 to 9. u, WW.WW, Battery voltage from SCC, V, W is an Integer ranging from 0 to 9.
+   P, TTTT, Inverter heat sink temperature, °C, T is an integer ranging from 0 to 9.
+NTC A/D value for Axpert 1~3K r, EE.E, PV 1 Input current, A, E is an Integer ranging from 0 to 9. t, UUU.U, PV 1 Input voltage, V, U is an Integer ranging from 0 to 9. u, WW.WW, Battery voltage from SCC, V, W is an Integer ranging from 0 to 9.